 With 21,000 acres of parkland, 13 entertainment districts and five professional sports teams, Dallas, Texas, provides a great variety of activities for teenagers with almost any interest.
-Many of the city’s attractions give teens the chance to soak up “Big D’s” rich cultural landscape and historic heritage, all while staying thoroughly entertained.
+Many of the city’s attractions give teens the chance to soak up the Big D’s rich cultural landscape and historic heritage, all while staying thoroughly entertained.

 Adventure Landing is a teen-friendly entertainment center with a host of recreational amenities, including three 18-hole miniature golf courses, bumper boats, nine batting cages and go-kart racing.
 Indoor attractions include an arcade with more than 80 games and a laser tag arena.
 White Rock Lake is a sprawling 1,015-acre park just 15 minutes outside the city center.
 Active teens can explore the 9 miles of trails or spend an afternoon on the lake, rowing, paddle boarding, canoeing and fishing.
-The park is also home to a dog park and numerous baseball fields.
+The space is also home to a dog park and numerous baseball fields.